Clickcease

 Spring Break Visitation

 Under the Standard Possession Order, parents who live within 100 miles of each other alternate years for spring break visitation .
-Kids stay with the custodial parent in odd-numbered years and stay with the noncustodial parent in even-numbered years.
+The noncustodial parent has possession in even-numbered years, and the custodial parent has possession in odd-numbered years.

-If parents live more than 100 miles apart, the non-custodial parent, also called the possessory conservator, gets the children every year for spring break.
+If parents live more than 100 miles apart, the noncustodial parent gets the children every year for spring break.
 This is because he or she doesn’t get the same parenting time during the year as parents who live closer.

 Summer Visitation

-The custodial parent may designate one weekend during the noncustodial parent’s extended summer possession time if they send notice by April 15th of the elected weekend, and provided that the designated weekend does not interfere with Father’s Day weekend.
+The custodial parent may designate one weekend during the noncustodial parent’s extended summer possession time if they send notice by April 15th of the elected weekend, provided that the designated weekend does not interfere with Father’s Day weekend.
+For parents living more than 100 miles apart, if the noncustodial parent’s summer possession exceeds 30 days, the custodial parent may designate a second weekend.

 Thanksgiving Visitation